dateng2016/notes/voice_agent.md

 -   DONE -> how to get the summary of the phone call once it's ended
 -   TODO: Get the structured output

 ## Notes 6/5 Kamarul

 -   Use customer phone number for the phone call to identify customers
 -   Http request/respnose body max limit (should this be a concern?) should be fine
 -   Try to get rid of cost info in the post-call summary? (minor issue)
 -   Use the assistant ID during the API call
 -   use webhook-receiver repo to set up webhook.
 Base URL -> https://webhook.shipday.com/
 -   Use integration-scheduler repo to set up scheduler.
 This is a single instance server.
 It runs scheduler every 15 minutes.
 This service will only to find out the companies.
 (Do not do the filter)
 -   task-executor -> Do the heavy lifting. -> Check the time, initiate the phone call.

 ## Notes 6/9 Shaon and Sabbir

 When is call picked up, when is NOT picked up, when the call is completed.
 Explore

 Just get the payload

+## My Work 6/9